 Employment of substance abuse, behavioral disorder, and mental health counselors is projected to grow 23 percent from 2016 to 2026, much faster than the average for all occupations.
 Employment growth is expected as people continue to seek addiction and mental health counseling.

-This certificate gives students the opportunity to take courses that specialize in the area of addictions and is designed to be to be taken in support of a degree in an area of the student’s primary interest.
+Moraine Valley's Addition Studies Certificate gives students the opportunity to take courses that specialize in the area of addictions and is designed to be to be taken in support of a degree in an area of the student’s primary interest.
 For example, students interested in Criminal Justice could benefit from a working understanding of addictions if they were going into the police force, probation or juvenile services.